cuongpiger/openstack/README.md

   # workdir: devstack
   ./stack.sh
   ```

+## 3.2.
+Dynamic IP address of VM
+* In the case you running DevStack in VM, you need to change the `HOST_IP` in the `local.conf` file to the IP address of the VM.
+* Sometimes, when you run the VM again, it will be able change the IP address of the VM, you need to you the `ifconfig` to check the new IP address and update env variable `HOST_IP` in the `local.conf` inside `devstack` directory.

 # 4. Interact with OpenStackCLI
 * To interact with OpenStack CLI, you need the config file called `admin-openrc`.